pingcap/talent-plan/rust/notes.md

 - Rust history, culture, design principles
 - rustfmt, clippy, configuring both
 - rust 2018?
+  - we'll just asume rust 2018 and not mention 2015 unless necessary
 - tools most rust programmers should know
 - build scripts
 - using RUSTFLAGS
 - debugging
 - profiling
 - how not to write Rust (bad practices from other languages)
+  - Ana likes this
 - variable shadowing
 - DSTs